 Couples Therapy works.
 It’s a fact.
-Past decade in my Los-Angeles private practice provided ample of proof to the effectiveness of couples counseling.
-Many couples left my office after their last couples therapy session only to reach out few months later to check in and describe the profound transformation of their relationship, renewed sense of connection, love, intimacy and closeness.
+The past decade in my Los Angeles private practice provided ample of proof the effectiveness of couples counseling.
+Many couples left my office after their last couples therapy session only to reach out a few months later to check in and describe the profound transformation of their relationship, renewed sense of connection, love, intimacy, and closeness.

-Pandemic effected all of us in different ways.
+The pandemic affected all of us in different ways.
 Couples therapists exchanged the traditional office setting in favor of online therapy work to adjust to the tides of time.
-After letting go of my Los-Angeles office I reluctantly transferred my clients to online couples therapy work.
+After letting go of my Los Angeles office I reluctantly transferred my clients to online couples therapy work.
 It has been a year and a half since that transition and the results are pleasantly surprising.

 Sometimes couples come to see me on a verge of a breakup.
 Some hope to reconnect and heal, while some seek help to separate amicably.
 Whatever the goal of my couples therapy clients is, there are several important things to know before embarking on the journey of couples counseling.